nohuto/regkit/README.md

 | Virtualized `HKCU` | `\ProgramData\Packages\<PackageFullName>\<UserSid>\SystemAppData\Helium\User.dat` |
 | Virtualized `HKLM\SOFTWARE\Classes` | `\ProgramData\Packages\<PackageFullName>\<UserSid>\SystemAppData\Helium\UserClasses.dat` |

-Volatile hives (like `HKLM\HARDWARE`) are created at boot and never written to disk, virtualized hives are mounted on demand for packaged apps.
+Volatile hives (like `HKLM\HARDWARE`) are created at boot and never written to disk (in paged pool, lost after reboot), virtualized hives are mounted on demand for packaged apps.
+Hives are loaded at boot or explicitly via `NtLoadKey` / `RegLoadKey` (SeRestorePrivilege required).

 ## Credits/References

-[Mysteries-of-the-registry](https://scorpiosoftware.net/2022/04/15/mysteries-of-the-registry/) & [Windows-Internals-E7-P2](https://github.com/nohuto/windows-books/releases/download/7th-Edition/Windows-Internals-E7-P2.pdf) were used for better understanding of the Registry and the documentation, it's recommended to read through these if you want more detailed infomation, as this repository isn't intended to be a complete documeantation of the registry, and therefore only contains a summary of certain topics.
+[Mysteries-of-the-registry](https://scorpiosoftware.net/2022/04/15/mysteries-of-the-registry/), [Windows-Internals-E7-P2](https://github.com/nohuto/windows-books/releases/download/7th-Edition/Windows-Internals-E7-P2.pdf), [NTRegistryImplimentation](https://empyreal96.github.io/nt-info-depot/Windows-Kernel-Internals/NTRegistryImplimentation.pdf), [The Windows Registry Adventure](https://projectzero.google/2024/10/the-windows-registry-adventure-4-hives.html) were used for better understanding of the Registry and the documentation.
+It's recommended to read through these if you want more detailed infomation, as this repository isn't intended to be a complete documeantation of the registry, and therefore only contains a summary of certain topics.
 [Registry-finder](https://registry-finder.com/) was used for UI inspiration/ideas and [TotalRegistry](https://github.com/zodiacon/TotalRegistry) for feature inspiration.
 [Tabler icons](https://tabler.io/icons), [Lucide](https://lucide.dev/) for the icons.

+I recommend reading through [Mysteries-of-the-registry](https://scorpiosoftware.net/2022/04/15/mysteries-of-the-registry/), [Windows-Internals-E7-P2](https://github.com/nohuto/windows-books/releases/download/7th-Edition/Windows-Internals-E7-P2.pdf), [NTRegistryImplimentation](https://empyreal96.github.io/nt-info-depot/Windows-Kernel-Internals/NTRegistryImplimentation.pdf), [The Windows Registry Adventure](https://projectzero.google/2024/10/the-windows-registry-adventure-4-hives.html) if you want a better understanding about it, since this repo is only a "short summary" and is missing on details.